Q&A & Flashcards Available

 | | | |

-Earth As A Planet
+Earth As a Planet

-Introduction to the Earth
+Introduction to Earth

-- Our Earth is the third planet from the sun and the fifth-largest planet in the solar system.
+• Position and Size: Earth is the third planet from the sun and the fifth-largest planet in the solar system.

 The Shape of the Earth

-- The Earth is not a perfect sphere; it bulges slightly at the equator and is flattened at the poles due to the centrifugal force of its rotation.
+• Actual Shape (Oblate Spheroid / Geoid): The Earth is not a perfect sphere.
+It bulges at the equator and is flattened at the poles due to the centrifugal force of its high-speed rotation.
+Its equatorial diameter is 12,756 km, while its polar diameter is slightly smaller at 12,714 km.

 Proofs of Earth's Spherical Shape